rouzinho/RosInitCedar/README.md

 *Tools -> Manage plugins*

-In the plugin Manager window, click on *add* and choose the plugin libEarListener.so.
+In the plugin Manager window, click on *add* and choose the plugin libInitRos.so.
 This one should appear in the window.

 You can close the window.
-The plugin is loaded inside cedar and before loading it, make sure your ROS node is running.
+The script is loaded inside cedar and before loading it, make sure your ROS node is running.

 Run the ROS init() thread